Future-Power-Networks/Simplus-Grid-Tool/README.md

 The comments in "UserMain.m" and "UserData.xlsm" are very important.
 Please read them carefully.
 More details can be found in manuals in "Documentations" folder.

 ## Contact

-If you have any inquiries or would like to join us, please feel free to contact:

 Yitong Li (yitongli@xjtu.edu.cn).